midoriarmstrong/stardewseasonalitems/README.md

 ## Installation
 ### Normal Player
-Copy the files in [bin](/bin/Release) to your Stardew Valley/Mods folder, then run Stardew Valley with SMAPI.
+Copy the [bin/Seasonal_Items](/bin/Seasonal_Items) folder to your Stardew Valley/Mods folder, then run Stardew Valley with SMAPI.
 It should run out of the box.

 ### Developer
 Open the repository in your IDE of choice and build.